 Growing and Sustaining a Strong Specialty Pharmacy Program

-There are many patient care and financial benefits that accompany a successful health system specialty pharmacy (HSSP) program.
+A successful health system specialty pharmacy (HSSP) program provides many patient care and financial benefits.
 As a result, there has been a significant increase in the number of health systems that are initiating or trying to quickly expand their HSSP programs.
 The expansion of specialty pharmacy services provides many quick wins for patients, clinicians, employees and the financial health of the organization.
-The financial pressures that have arisen due to COVID-19 and recent 340B contract pharmacy threats have put even more focus on the need for health systems to develop successful internal specialty programs.
+Recent financial pressures have put even more focus on the need for health systems to develop successful internal specialty programs.

-When considering an HSSP, many health systems have a vision for what a formal HSSP looks like based on peer organizations that have grown successful in this marketplace.
+Many health systems have a vision for what a formal HSSP looks like based on peer organizations that have grown successfully in this marketplace.
 The truth is that there are no formal applications or requirements to get started.
-However, getting an HSSP from infancy to adulthood is accompanied by many growing pains, and the model for success is different for each organization.
+However, getting an HSSP from infancy to adulthood can have some growing pains, and the model for success is different for each organization.

 Regardless of whether you are just getting started, or have an established program, there are strategic efforts that must be considered for hardwiring HSSP success.
 Undoubtedly, there are internal and external challenges and politics that come along with change.
 Visante has expertise in and experience with helping health systems accelerate and customize these efforts to achieve quick and sustainable success.

 Keys to HSSP Success

 - Build and/or Strengthen Dispensing Services and Workflows